GeneralBots/botbook/src/03-knowledge-base/vector-collections.md

 Vector collections emerge automatically from the folder structure within your .gbkb directory.
 Each folder you create becomes a distinct collection, indexed separately and activated independently.
 This direct mapping between physical organization and logical collections makes knowledge management intuitive—organize files into folders by topic, and those folders become the collections you reference in your scripts.

-When BotServer encounters a .gbkb folder, it scans for documents in supported formats including PDF, DOCX, TXT, HTML, and Markdown.
+When botserver encounters a .gbkb folder, it scans for documents in supported formats including PDF, DOCX, TXT, HTML, and Markdown.
 Each file's content is extracted, split into manageable chunks, converted to vector embeddings, and stored in the vector database.
 The folder name becomes the collection identifier you use with the USE KB keyword.

 This automatic process means no manual indexing configuration is required.
 Add files to a folder, and they become searchable.
 Remove files, and they disappear from search results.
 The system tracks file changes through hash comparisons, triggering reindexing only when content actually changes.